noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

   - reads are limited to a width o 256 bits
   - writes can be either 8 or 256 bits wide
   - at the time of expansion, the cost in gas must be paid
-    - memory is more costly the larger it grows
+    - is more costly the larger it grows
     - ^ scales quadratically
 - storage: for state & local contract-level data, persistent between fn calls and transactions
   - key-value store that maps 256-niy words to 256-bit words